Establishing a Search String to Detect Secondary Studies in Software Engineering: Abstract

 \section{Abstract}

-Search for secondary studies is essential to establish whether the review on the intended topic has already been done, avoiding waste time.
-In addition, secondary studies are the inputs of a tertiary study.
-However, one critical step in searching for secondary studies is to elaborate a search string.
-The main goal of this work is to analyze search strings to establish directions to better detect secondary studies in Software Engineering (SE).
-We analyzed seven tertiary studies under two perspectives: (1) structure -- strings' terms to detect secondary studies; and (2) field: where searching -- titles alone or abstracts alone or titles and abstracts together, among others.
-We also performed a validation of the results found.
-The suitable search string for finding secondary studies in SE contain the terms ``systematic review'', ``literature review'', ``systematic mapping'', ``mapping study'', ``systematic map'', ``meta-analysis'', ``survey'' and ``literature analysis''.
-Furthermore, we recommend (1) researchers use the \textit{title}, \textit{abstract} and \textit{keywords} search fields in their searches to increase studies recall; (2) researchers choose carefully their paper title, abstract and keyword terms to increase the chance of having such studies found on digital libraries.
+\textbf{Context:} A tertiary study can be performed to identify related reviews on a topic of interest.
+However, the elaboration of an appropriate and effective search string to detect secondary studies is challenging for Software Engineering (SE) researchers. \textbf{Objective:} The main goal of this study is to propose a suitable search string to detect secondary studies in SE, addressing issues such as the quantity of applied terms, relevance, recall and precision. \textbf{Method:} We analyzed seven tertiary studies under two perspectives: (1) structure -- strings' terms to detect secondary studies; and (2) field: where searching -- titles alone or abstracts alone or titles and abstracts together, among others.
+We validate our string by performing a two-step validation process.
+Firstly, we evaluated the capability to retrieve secondary studies over a set of 1537 secondary studies included in 24 tertiary studies in SE.
+Secondly, we evaluated the general capacity of retrieving secondary studies over an automated search using the Scopus digital library. \textbf{Results:} Our string was capable to retrieve an optimum value of over 90\% of the included secondary studies (recall) with a high general precision of almost 60\%. \textbf{Conclusion:} The suitable search string for finding secondary studies in SE contains the terms ``systematic review'', ``literature review'', ``systematic mapping'', ``mapping study'' and ``systematic map''.